Many people worry about discomfort or pain after a wisdom tooth extraction, but are they right to be concerned?

 Either way, any wisdom teeth removal pain you may feel after a tooth or teeth extraction should be kept under control using over the counter or stronger medication.

-Pain After Wisdom Tooth Extraction – How Long Should it Last?
+Pain After Wisdom Tooth Procedure – How Long Should it Last?

 Most people recover from wisdom tooth extraction within 3-4 days and usually by this point, they can go about their normal daily lives.
 However, for more complex cases or multiple teeth extractions, full recovery may take 7-10 days.